AccurateIC/Voltaic/backend/README.md

 3. The backend runs on port 3333.

+4. If your database is not configured, install sqlite & postgres.
+Then run the migrations:fresh command as shown in the documentation below.
+This will create the necessary database structure so that the backend can use the database.

 ## Relevant Know How About the Structure

 - The project uses a backend framework known as AdonisJS.